Finding Gaston County Ancestors

 - 929.3756 GAS NCC. .
 Gaston County, North Carolina Marriage Licenses, 1889-1895, abstracted and compiled by Libby Wyatt Goodnight and Linda Adams Bell.
 158 pgs.
 Indexed.

-- The Ancestry Library Edition database collection (available only in the libraries) includes indexes and some actual certificates for North Carolina marriages, births, and deaths.
+- The Ancestry Library Edition database collection includes indexes and some actual certificates for North Carolina marriages, births, and deaths.

 - Remember that statewide birth and death registration started in 1913 in North Carolina.

 The library has the Gaston Gazette on microfilm beginning with the February 21, 1880 issue.
 However, there are many missing issues in the early years.

 At this time, there is only limited indexing to the paper and/or the obituaries.

 929.5 GAS NCC.
 The Gastonia Gazette Obituary and Marriage Index: “Gaston in the Eighties” (1880s).

 From 1915 to 1919 the Gazette occasionally reprinted notices from its earlier issues in the 1880s.
 These are useful because in some cases the original issue no longer exists.